Momentric/Status/README.md

   - Latest Version: 2.1.1

 - Steps Focus
-  - What's New: Nothing
-  - What's Planned: Performance Improvments & Maybe Some More Color Options
+  - What's New: New Color Option
-  - Latest Version: 1.7
+  - Latest Version: 2.0.0 (In Review)

 - Modern Gradient
   - What's New: 7 More Color Options